Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-This stands in contrast to the case where \(G = \SVparam{l+1}\).
-It is well-known that $\SVparam{l+1}$ hits every polynomial containing a monomial of support $l+1$ or less, and thus it hits the class in \cref{thm.roabp}, irrespective of the restriction on ROABP width.
-Indeed, there are \emph{no} nonzero polynomials of degree \(l+1\) or less in the vanishing ideal of \(\SVparam{l+1}\).
-While the lower bound necessary for \(\SVparam{l+1}\) to hit the class in \cref{thm.roabp} holds, it does so only vacuously---a phenomenon that has no hope of extending to higher degrees.

-The method of proof of \cref{thm.roabp} diverges significantly from prior uses of the SV generator and therefore may be of independent interest.
-We elaborate on the method more when we discuss the techniques of this paper, but for now, we point out that most prior uses of the SV generator rely on combinatorial arguments, i.e., arguments that depend only on which monomials are present in the polynomials to hit. \Cref{thm.roabp} necessarily goes beyond this because there is a polynomial in \(\VanIdeal{\SVl}\) of degree \(l+1\) that has the same monomials as a polynomial computed by an ROABP of width 2, which by \cref{thm.roabp} is not in \(\VanIdeal{\SVl}\) for $l \ge 4$.
+With the restriction, hitting the class in \expref{Theorem}{thm.roabp} with $\SVl$ represents fairly specialized progress.
+This is because $\SVparam{l+1}$ is well-known to hit every polynomial containing a monomial of support $l+1$ or less, and thus hits the class in \expref{Theorem}{thm.roabp}, irrespective of the restriction on ROABP width.
+That said, the method of proof of \expref{Theorem}{thm.roabp} diverges significantly from prior uses of the SV generator and therefore may be of independent interest.
+We elaborate on the method more when we discuss the techniques of this paper, but for now, we point out that most prior uses of the SV generator rely on combinatorial arguments, \ie, arguments that depend only on which monomials are present in the polynomials to hit. \expref{Theorem}{thm.roabp} necessarily goes beyond this because there is a polynomial in \(\VanIdeal{\SVl}\) of degree \(l+1\) that has the same monomials as a polynomial computed by an ROABP of width 2, which by \expref{Theorem}{thm.roabp} is not in \(\VanIdeal{\SVl}\) for $l \ge 4$.
 Namely, any instance of \(\SMVanOneparam{l-1}{l}\) contains exactly all the monomials of the form \(x_{i_1}\cdot x_{i_2}\cdot \dots \cdot x_{i_{l+1}}\) with \((i_1,\ldots,i_{l+1})\in X_1\times \cdots \times X_{l+1}\) for some disjoint sets \(X_j\); the same goes for \(\prod_j \sum_{i_j\in X_j} x_{i_j}\), which is computed by an ROABP of width 2.